How to Find a Stronghold in Minecraft

 - The End Portal room

 Most of the rooms above, excluding the empty rooms, contain stone brick pillars with torches, ladders, dual-level spaces, oak wood plank walls, and chests.

 Strongholds have the most complex corridors compared to Minecraft’s other structures.
-There are five types of corridors, which are:
+There are five types of corridors:

 - Five-way Crossing.
 (Contain six exits)

 - Standard Corridor.
-(Can have up to three entrances, being one straight ahead and for each side)
+(Can have up to three entrances, one being straight ahead and one on each side)